snotskie/ttrpg/site/src/index.md

 !!! compat "Session Shop: Carefree"
     If your starting Lifestyle was Carefree, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Prodigious or Crafty.

     **🔮 Prodigious:** Your studies have come effortlessly to you, and secrets almost seem to just reveal themselves to you.
-When you have sparks, they take on a sorcerous aspect.
+When you have sparks, they take on a sorcerous or uninhibited aspect.
 Increase the results of your rolls using Head or Hurt by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.

     **🧶 Crafty:** You can envision amazing designs and, it seems, to bring them to life.
-When you have sparks, they take on an autonomous aspect.
+When you have sparks, they take on an autonomous or lucky aspect.
 Increase the results of your rolls using Hand or Home by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.

 !!! compat "Session Shop: Eager"
     If your starting Lifestyle was Eager, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Chosen or Wired.

     **✨ Chosen:** You draw inspiration from the community around you, setting out on your journeys blessed, favored, or cursed.
-When you have sparks, they take on a divine aspect.
+When you have sparks, they take on a divine or noble aspect.
 Increase the results of your rolls using Heart or Home by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.

     **⚡ Wired:** Your mind is quick and analytical, and you can see solutions to problems that are unimaginably complex.
-When you have sparks, they take on a calculating aspect.
+When you have sparks, they take on a calculating or duplicative aspect.
 Increase the results of your rolls using Head or Hurry by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.

 !!! compat "Session Shop: Wisened"
     If your starting Lifestyle was Wisened, at the end of a session you may spend $4$ unspent Blessings to change your Lifestyle to Warry or Compelling.

     **👁️ Warry:** You are one with the natural and supernatural worlds around you, and you have a keen sense of danger and safety.
-When you have sparks, they take on an astral aspect.
+When you have sparks, they take on an astral or prophetic aspect.
 Increase the results of your rolls using Hand or Hurry by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.

     **👄 Compelling:** You seem able to spin any loss into a win--or vice versa--, and you are a sly, tactical force to be reckoned with.
-When you have sparks, they take on an illusory aspect.
+When you have sparks, they take on an illusory or vicious aspect.
 Increase the results of your rolls using Heart or Hurt by $+1$, and when you perform Spark Stat Checks using either of these Stats it costs only $2$ Blessings instead.

 Moreover, each character has a History Basic Stat, which is used to perform actions more related to the character's backstory more than to the other Basic Stats.